Author: Sanjeev Kumar

 CHS Services used Foundations® Connect to install vibration monitors located on the bearing of the drive end of each sorter on either side of the track.
 The installation setup picked up problems throughout the length of the sorter.
 The under-slung MGU was also monitored for vibration and temperature, all using the Gateway 2 Foundations® Connect Hubs.

-The client received an alert and early warning data analysis from the CHS team showing an increase in vibration.
+The client received an alert and early warning data analysis from the Air Partner CHS team showing an increase in vibration.
 The client carried out an inspection in planned downtime and found that part of machine was damaged and rubbing along the edge of track.

 Their engineering team rectified the fault before any severe damage to the sorter was caused.

 Finding the fault early also avoided excess damage and having to carry out reactive repairs during a busy time of day when the equipment is in operation.

 This forward-thinking method creates 'smart assets', optimising maintenance cycles, predicting and preventing failures, informing operations in real-time and predicting asset life-cycles and thus:

 Streamlining maintenance costs through reduced labour, equipment, and inventory costs.

 Directly from the 'Plant Engineer's Handbook' the following applies to Predictive Maintenance and business's we've worked with in the past:

 Reduce unexpected failures by 55%